alphagov-mirror/re-team-manual/source/documentation/automate-on-call-interruptible.md

 Verify cluster by the [in-cluster concourse](https://ci.london.verify.govsvc.uk/teams/proxy-node-prod/pipelines/deploy).

-Strictly speaking, at the time of writing, the proxy node is not supported out of hours.
-But an escalation may be enacted by a Verify dev or cyber security.
-The most probable result will be the invocation of the [kill switch](https://ci.london.verify.govsvc.uk/teams/proxy-node-prod/pipelines/killswitch).
+At the time of writing, the proxy node is not supported out of hours, except for one scenario: a security issue severe enough to warrant the invocation of the [kill switch](https://ci.london.verify.govsvc.uk/teams/proxy-node-prod/pipelines/killswitch).

 ### Dev infrastructure